 ‘A period of time during which a person refrains from using electronic devices such as smartphones or computers, regarded as an opportunity to reduce stress or focus on social interaction in the physical world.’

-To understand the intensity of technology dependency, ask yourself (if you use Internet, computer or any such technology) or your friend to spend a day without his or her gadget.
+To understand the intensity of technology dependency, ask yourself (if you use Internet, computer or smartphone) or your friend to spend a day without his or her gadget.
 Response will be yes I can, just like any other addicted person would give if confronted with the same question.
 But in reality, one cannot spend even an hour if mobile phone is switched off, or Internet is down, or computer is hanged.
 Hence today’s world is dependent upon computer, technology and Internet.

 There is no denial, cell phones, laptops and other personal electronic gadgets help us to connect with our family and friends instantly.
 Working parents in today’s busy lives manage everything so easily with the use of information and communication technology (ICT).
 But certainly these devices are negatively influencing our relationships.
 A family sitting together has often been seen using individual cell phones or laptops etc.

 Technology is changing at the speed of light.
 After every few months or so old product is replaced by its new version which is claimed to be faster and smarter.
 Think of a day at office without Internet connection.
 Though you will be happy for sure and wander here and there without work but ask your boss.
 Imagine a day without cell phone in your hand or television at your home.
-Actually these have become an indispensible part of our lives that we cannot imagine such things.
+Actually these have become an indispensable part of our lives that we cannot imagine such things.

 We live in modern tech age of information which is dependent upon technology.
 It has made our life easier.
 But young generation can be called addicted or completely dependent upon technology.
 They use all their free life surfing net for entertainment or information.